michaelflppv/mixup/Summaries/mixup.md

   - It combats issues like memorization of corrupt labels, sensitivity to adversarial examples, and instability in adversarial training.

 - **Trade-Off and Model Complexity:**
-  - *"with increasingly large α, the training error on real data increases, while the generalization gap decreases."*
+  - *"with increasingly large \( \alpha \), the training error on real data increases, while the generalization gap decreases."*
     - **Explanation:** This trend suggests that mixup implicitly controls model complexity.
 However, the exact “sweet spot” for this bias-variance trade-off remains an open question.

 - **Future Directions:**